 PointsBetting, which is a form of betting that is only available at PointsBet.
 With PointsBetting, your wins and losses are multiplied by how correct or incorrect your bets are, meaning you can win or lose large sums of money while only betting small amounts.

-Yes, you can bet on NCAA events using PointsBet, including for New York colleges and universities.
-However, you are prohibited from wagering on New Jersey-based college teams or on any NCAA contests being held in the state.
+Yes, you can bet on NCAA events using PointsBet.
+However, you are prohibited from wagering on New York-based college teams or on any NCAA contests being held in the state.

 PointsBet and DraftKings are very similar.
 Both offer tons of sports and betting markets, both have top-notch promotions, and both apps are among the best in the market.
 DraftKings’ odds tend to be slightly better, while PointsBet offers single-game parlays for select sports and PointsBetting, neither of which are available at DraftKings.